caktus/guidebook/docs/developer-onboarding/AWS.md

 ### Obtain an AWS account from Tech Support

 You can go about this in various ways.
-Politely request a user for AWS.
+Politely request to be given an AWS use account.

 1. Email: `support@caktusgroup.com`
 1. Slack: `#sysadmin` channel.